Mykonos Greece – this is how it stays in my memory

 This is a Guest Post by our friend Madhumita Tamhane.

-Madhumita is Telecommunication Engineer and a retired Professor.
+Madhumita is a Telecommunication Engineer and a retired Professor.
 She is an ardent traveler and enjoys embarking on trips with her family.
 She is also associated with IndiTales Hindi as a translator from English blogs to Hindi blogs.
 Above photographs credit to the Author.